 A pelvic examination (p 22) will confirm that you are pregnant and how advanced the pregnancy is.
-After 6 weeks (2 weeks after a missed period) the uterus has grown enough for the examiner to begin to feel the difference.
+At 6 weeks (2 weeks after a missed period) the uterus is big enough for the examiner to feel the difference.
 After 12 weeks, the uterus can be felt by pressing above the pubic bone.